 You can further refine this type of query by adding filter and sort conditions.
-For more information about filtering and sorting a query on a joined data set, see Chapter 6, "Creating a database or JDBC query."

 Modifying a data set

 To rename a data set, right-click the data set name in Data Explorer, then choose Rename.
 The name becomes an editable field.
 Type the new name, then press Enter.